 |Event End Date||Tuesday, 17 October 2017|

 Note: ICF Members only

-Join us for Peer Coaching on November 28th, 3pm - 5pm.
-Come along to connect with other coaches as we co-create a space for learning, sharing and mutual support in service of further developing ourselves as professional coaches.
+Join us for Peer Coaching and connect with other coaches as we co-create a space for learning, sharing and mutual support in service of further developing ourselves as professional coaches.
 We will be facilitating the case study format - a tried and true peer coaching process that delivers valuable learning for all present.
 We will need a 'case provider' for the session, so let us know if you would like to submit a current coaching challenge as the case study.
-There will also be time to connect and network with the other coaches present and we will also briefly review the ICF Core Competencies.
 You will gain 2 ICF Core Competency CCEUs towards your certification or renewal.
-To ensure full engagement, participation is limited to the first 12 member coaches that register.
+To ensure full engagement, participation is limited to the first 8 member coaches that register.
 Open to current ICF Members only.